Exploring the history of Route 66 through photography: Goffs Cultural Center

 Photographing Essex

 After an hour, I drove to the almost-ghost town of Essex.
 It feels like there are more abandoned structures than occupied ones there.
 I had heard about the aforementioned structure fire from the week before.
 I was concerned about what would be left.
-Would the cafe still be standing? the old wooden homes?
+Would the cafe still be standing?
+The old wooden homes?

 I quickly saw that the building that had burned was 1.6 miles outside of the town center.